-There are a couple primary sources of the P0101 trouble code.
+There are a couple of primary sources of the P0101 trouble code.
 It could mean there’s a vacuum leak somewhere in your exhaust system.
 It could also indicate a problem with the MAF sensor itself.
-The good news is, it’s fairly easy to find the source of the code if you follow the diagnostic process outlined below.
+The good news is, it’s relatively easy to find the source of the code if you follow the diagnostic process outlined below.

 P0101 Code Definition

 P0101 Code Definition (Generic): Mass air flow (MAF) circuit range/performance

 P0101 Audi Code Definition: Mass or volume air flow circuit range/performance problem

 P0101 Duramax Code Definition: MAF/VAF sensor range/performance problem